Investing in Modern Cybersecurity: A Portfolio For The Future

 While it sounds magical, quantum key distribution has already been tested several times.
 In 2004, a bank in Austria used QKD to complete a bank transfer, and the Swiss canton of Geneva used QKD provided by ID Quantique to transmit ballot results in 2007.
 Currently, Japan is testing a Tokyo QKD network.

 Today, less than a dozen companies are offering commercial QKD systems worldwide; Geneva-based ID Quantique, New-York MagiQ Technologies, Indian QNu Labs, Australian QuintessenceLabs, Russian QRate, French SeQureNet, and German Quantum Optics Jena.
-Some other larger companies are also actively running research programs, such as Toshiba, HP, and IBM.
+Some other larger companies are also actively running research programs, such as Toshiba, HP, and International Business Machines Corp.

 Portfolio for the future